Lonimokio/RandomTools/README.md

 JavaScript - core language for logic and UI

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPL License - see the LICENSE file for details.